 Ask the right questions, so you can best help your customers.
 You will be able to service them better if you ask your customer about their job and application.
 It will show you care and are knowledgeable regarding what you're renting.
 With this knowledge, you can confidently match the product to their needs.
 This will lead to more business and referrals.

 Watch your non-verbal cues.
 A confident person will smile easily and often, have good eye contact, and appropriate body language.
 You will not see them slouching or hiding from customers.
 They will step up and help.

 Be relaxed and personable.
 Your confidence will make customers comfortable and they will want to do business with you.
 Most likely, many different competitors in your market offer the products you rent.
 Customers will continue to do business with you if they are comfortable with you – when there is that connection.
 As you get to know your customers, do not be afraid to use appropriate humor.

 There are many key qualities to a great customer experience.
-Confidence can make a great impression on your customers and help you feel better about yourself and your job.
+Confidence can make a strong impression on your customers, and help you feel better about yourself and your job.
 Be aware of your confidence level and work hard to build it.
 You will get a great return from your efforts.